 Continue building your network and relationships using the CRC networking resources.

-Conduct informational interviews with alumni working in positions, companies or geographic areas of interest using LinkedIn and UB Career Connector Network.
-(Career Connector is currently under construction.
-It is expected to be back online in fall of 2022.)
+Conduct informational interviews with alumni working in positions, companies or geographic areas of interest using LinkedIn and your personal and professional network.

 Take this opportunity to intern and implement what you have been learning in the program.